openoms/bitcoin-tutorials/tor2ip_tunnel.md

 # Tor-to-IP tunnel service

+Use the public IP address of a Virtual Private Server (VPS) to make Tor Hidden Services reachable on the clearnet.

 ## Advantages:
 * hides the IP of the host from the public and from the VPS
 * no port forwarding needed on the LAN of the host